hhkaos/awesome-arcgis/arcgis/capabilities/offline/README.md

 To include operational data in your offline app generate a geodatabase (using ArcGIS for Desktop).

 **Create a basemap using ArcGIS for Desktop**: When you create a basemap using ArcGIS for Desktop, you can set the format, tiling schemes, and levels of detail.

-For details, see the online ArcGIS help topics
+For details, see the online ArcGIS help topics:
 [How to create a tile package](http://desktop.arcgis.com/en/arcmap/10.3/map/working-with-arcmap/how-to-create-a-tile-package.htm) and [About tile packages](http://desktop.arcgis.com/en/arcmap/10.3/map/working-with-arcmap/about-tile-packages.htm).

 ### Conflicts

 [Offline maps and versioned data](http://server.arcgis.com/en/server/latest/publish-services/linux/offline-maps-and-versioned-data.htm)